Butterflies of New Mexico: The Brushfoots III: Fritillaries and Longwings (Nymphalidae: Heliconiinae)

 Top↑

-Argynnis nausicaa W. H. Edwards 1874 Southwestern Fritillary (October July 9, 2021)
+Argynnis nausicaa W. H. Edwards 1874 Southwestern Fritillary (updated July 24, 2023)

 Description.
 Southwestern Fritillary is of medium size.
 Dorsally males are bright orange with black lines, spots and chevrons; females are less bright.
 Underneath, the hindwing is red-brown in the discal region with a narrow post-discal blond band, all decorated by silvered white spots.
 Compared to Northwestern Fritillary, black markings are heavier on the upperside, particularly along DFW veins.
 Populations in north-central mountains have gray-blue eyes, unlike sympatric Aphrodite or Great Spangled.
-Populations south of I-40 have amber-tan eyes.
+Populations south of I-40 and in the Sandia Mountains have amber-tan eyes.
 Both eye color morphs may occur in some areas.
 The ID challenge is simplified in southern populations where nausicaa is the only Argynnis species.
 Range and Habitat.
 Southwestern Fritillary inhabits the Intermountain West from Idaho and eastern Washington east to the Dakotas and south to Nevada, Arizona and New Mexico.
 Here, it is the most widespread of our silver-spotted fritillaries, occupying mesic Transition and Canadian Zone conifer forests between 7,500’ and 10,000 feet elevation where violets thrive.
 As a consequence of New Mexico’s physiography, suitable habitats are isolated from each other by broad, unsuitable lowlands.
 As a result of isolation, multiple local regional populations have differentiated and are recognized as distinct subspecies.
 Life History.
 Larvae eat violets (Violaceae) such as Viola adunca, V. canadensis, V. purpurea, and V. nuttallii (e.g., Scott 1986).
 Oviposition on V. nephrophylla was observed in the Chuska Mountains (SJ) (Scott 1992).
 Flight.
 Adults are on the wing in one mid-summer generation, usually from June into September, peaking in July and early August.
 They feed greedily at flowers and wet sand.
 Comment 1.
-Recent elevation of Argynnis nausicaa to full species status by Zhang et al. (2020) seems to have fulfilled Jeff Glassberg’s prediction that this group, “when better studied . . . may prove to be a separate species” (Glassberg, 2017, p.
+Recent elevation of Argynnis nausicaa to full species status by Zhang et al. (2020) seems to have fulfilled the prediction that this group, “when better studied . . . may prove to be a separate species” (Glassberg, 2017, p.
 170).
-The moniker ‘Southwestern Fritillary’ is a placeholder English name until something better comes along, but I think it captures the essence of the beast.
+The moniker ‘Southwestern Fritillary’ is a placeholder English name until something better comes along, but we think it captures the essence of the beast.
 Comment 2: Individual subspecies are presented below . . .

 Southwestern Fritillary male (Argynnis nausicaa nausicaa) Gooseberry Canyon, Datil Mountains, Catron Co., NM; July 16, 1999 (photo by Steve Cary).